epilimic/ProMod/README.txt

 - Added back shopping carts on dead center 2 in the event area.
 - Added props to mitigate water slowdown on hard rain 3 after the sugarmill in an attempt to balance tank fights.
 - Fixed Death Toll finale.
 Chrome / Silenced SMG always on the dock and 4 pills always on the fireplace in the picnic pavilion.
+- Hard Rain 1 now only has 1 SMG and 1 pump shotgun in saferoom: to get more primary weapons players must go into the diner.

 Other Changes: